leejhawkins/project-1/README.md

 ## Clayton Hill, Lee Hawkins, and Jason Tompkins

-## Top 10 movie reviews by year and genre.
+## Search your movie you want to watch and the platform you want to stream from.

-## Input the year and genre and the page will pull up the top 10 from that year.
+## Input what movie you want to see and the page will pull up which site shows it and all the info of the movie.

-## Rotten Tomates and Youtube APIs
+## OMDB and Youtube APIs

 ## Process on building page
 1. Create page layout html/css